Improving social welfare in non-cooperative games with different types of quantum resources: Quantum strategies

 The settings discussed above are classical insofar as the players have only classical capabilities: they interact with their advice classically and can essentially only choose to follow it, or ignore it and play some other strategy.

 Quantum mechanics, however, allows for another natural possibility: for the players to receive intrinsically quantum advice.

-This type of advice has been previously studied~\cite{la_mura_correlated_2005,pappa_nonlocality_2015} and here we follow the same presentation as in~\cite{auletta_belief-invariant_2016}.
-In this setting, the players follow a fundamentally quantum strategy.
-They each have part of a multipartite quantum state as advice (e.g., provided by an external mediator or by the players interacting before playing the game), and can then perform measurements on the shared quantum system to correlate their actions.
+Several previous approaches have studied different ways of formalising this approach for non-cooperative games~\cite{la_mura_correlated_2005,10.1145/2090236.2090241,pappa_nonlocality_2015,auletta_belief-invariant_2016, Bostanci2022quantumgametheory} (see~\cite{khan2018quantum} for a review).
+Here we follow the approach of~\cite{auletta_belief-invariant_2016} in which the players follow a fundamentally quantum strategy.
+They each receive part of a multipartite quantum state as advice (e.g., provided again by an external mediator, or by the players interacting before playing the game), and can then perform measurements on the shared quantum system to correlate their actions (see Figure~\ref{fig:scenarios}(a)).